André Villas-Boas

-Luís André de Pina Cabral e Villas-Boas ([luˈiz ɐ̃ˈdɾɛ ðɨ ˈpinɐ kɐˈβɾal i ˈvilɐʒ ˈβoɐʃ]; born 17 October 1977) is a Portuguese football manager, who most recently was the manager of Ligue 1 club Marseille.
-He is one of a growing number of top-level managers who have never played football professionally and one of the few managers to have never played beyond youth football.
+Luís André de Pina Cabral e Villas-Boas ([luˈiz ɐ̃ˈdɾɛ ðɨ ˈpinɐ kɐˈβɾal i ˈvilɐʒ ˈβoɐʃ]; born 17 October 1977) is a Portuguese sports executive and former football manager, who is currently the president of Portuguese sports club Porto.
+He was among the growing number of top-level managers who never played football professionally, and one of the few managers to have never played beyond youth football.

-Highlights in his career include an undefeated 2010–11 season in the Primeira Liga with Porto, winning four trophies and becoming the youngest manager ever to win a European title in the process, helping Tottenham to their then-record tally of 72 points in the Premier League during the 2012–13 season (the highest points for a team to finish outside the top four at the time) and three trophies during his spell with Zenit, achieving the fifth league title in the club's history.
+His managerial career highlights include an undefeated 2010–11 season in the Primeira Liga with Porto, winning four trophies and becoming the youngest manager to win a European title in the process; guiding Tottenham Hotspur to a then-record tally of 72 points in the Premier League during the 2012–13 season (the most points by a team finishing outside the top four at the time); and three trophies during his spell with Zenit Saint Petersburg, including the club's fifth Russian Premier League title.

+In January 2024, almost three years after his last managerial stint at Marseille, Villas-Boas announced his candidacy to the presidency of Porto.
+On 27 April 2024, he won the club elections with 80% of the votes, defeating incumbent president Jorge Nuno Pinto da Costa, who had been in office for 42 years.

 Early life and career

 Born in Porto, Portugal, Villas-Boas is the second child and first son of Luís Filipe Manuel Henrique do Vale Peixoto de Sousa e Villas-Boas (born 29 February 1952) and Teresa Maria de Pina Cabral e Silva (born 11 February 1951), and is also the great-grandson of Dom José Gerardo Coelho Vieira Pinto do Vale Peixoto de Vilas-Boas, 1st Viscount of Guilhomil.
-He has spoken fluent English since childhood, for his grandmother was from Stockport, England.
-At the age of 16, Villas-Boas found himself living in the same apartment block as Bobby Robson, who was then manager of FC Porto.
+He has spoken fluent English since childhood, for his grandmother who was from Stockport, England.
+At the age of 16, Villas-Boas found himself living in the same apartment block as Bobby Robson, who was then manager of Porto.
 Following a conversation between the two, Robson appointed him to Porto's observation department.

 Robson arranged for Villas-Boas to obtain the FA coaching qualification, the UEFA C coaching licence in Scotland and for him to study the training methods of Ipswich Town.
 He obtained his C licence at the age of 17, and his B licence at 18.
 He received his A licence at the age of 19, and later acquired UEFA Pro Licence under the tutelage of Jim Fleeting.
 Villas-Boas had a short stint as technical director of the British Virgin Islands national team at the age of 21, before he moved on to a career as an assistant coach at Porto under José Mourinho.
 As Mourinho moved clubs to Chelsea and Internazionale, he followed.